Did your Skin Issues Start in your Gut?

 The gut and the liver are closely tied.
-A functioning gut relies on the liver, and a functioning liver on the gut.
-So once one is out, the other will follow.
-Whenever we consume something that is not wanted in the body, the body will need to detoxify it and eliminate it.
+A functioning gut relies on the liver and a functioning liver on the gut.
+So once one is out of balance, the other will follow.
+Whenever we consume something that is not wanted in the body, the body will need to detoxify and eliminate it.
 And that’s where the liver comes in.

-When there’s a heavy load on the liver, it gets backed up into the skin instead.
+When there’s a heavy load on the liver, it gets backed up in your system and manifests in the skin.